 This really depends on your experience and your personal circumstances.
 The maximum we recommend is 2000 words to ensure it is as clear as possible.

 Copying and pasting

 Many candidates copy and paste information from their cover letters.
-This is absolutely fine to do as long as the information is relevant and structured well.
-Ensure you don't copy anything too generic as it may not be relevant to the role or your experience.
+This is absolutely fine, as long as the information is relevant and structured well.
+Be sure you don't copy anything too generic as it may not be relevant to the role or your experience.